 Accession Number: 1927-1

-and particularly the peas, as they are what will be in season when I come home.
-The figs also, have they been hurt?
-You must mount Midas and ride over to Monticello to inform yourself or collect the information from good authority and let me have it by next post.1
+and particularly the peaches, as they are what will be in season when I come home. the figs also, have they been hurt? you must mount Midas & ride over to Monticello to inform yourself, or collect the information from good authority & let me have it by next post.1

 From yourself I may soon expect a report of your first visit to Monticello, and the state of our joint concerns there.
-I find that the limited number of our flower beds will too much restrain the variety of flowers in which we might wish to indulge, and therefore I have resumed an idea ... of a winding walk surrounding the lawn before the house, with a narrow border of flowers on each side.
+I find that the limited number of our flower beds will too much restrain the variety of flowers in which we might wish to indulge, and therefore I have resumed an idea ... of a winding walk surrounding the lawn before the house, with a narrow border of flowers on each side.2

-During the winter of 1805-06, when Anne was fifteen, she lived in the President's House with her grandfather, along with her mother and five brothers and sisters.
-Just a year before Jefferson's retirement from the presidency, Anne married Charles Lewis Bankhead, a twenty-year-old law student.
-Their first home was at Carlton, on the western slope of Monticello.
-Anne and Charles's marriage was a troubled one, marred by alcoholism and violence.
+During the winter of 1805-06, when Ann was fifteen, she lived in the President's House with her grandfather, along with her mother and five brothers and sisters.
+Just a year before Jefferson's retirement from the presidency, Ann married Charles Lewis Bankhead, a twenty-year-old law student.
+Their first home was at Carlton, on the western slope of Monticello.3 Ann and Charles's marriage was a troubled one, marred by alcoholism and violence.
 After one particularly serious episode at Monticello, Jefferson wrote to Bankhead's father hoping to convince him that his son's recovery could only be effected by his moving home, where his sobriety could be constantly enforced.4

-Unfortunately, Charles's behavior toward Anne and their children continued to distress the family greatly.
-Following a bloody street fight between Bankhead and his brother-in-law Thomas Jefferson Randolph in 1819, Jefferson wrote that Bankhead deserved to be in a penitentiary.
-Anne was so attached to her husband that she could not be persuaded to leave him to live at Monticello.
-She died in February 1826, at the age of thirty-five, two weeks after the birth of her fourth child.
-Jefferson, who was present at Anne's death, "abandoned himself to every evidence of intense grief."
+Unfortunately, Charles's behavior toward Ann and their children continued to distress the family greatly.5 Following a bloody street fight between Bankhead and his brother-in-law Thomas Jefferson Randolph in 1819, Jefferson wrote that Bankhead deserved to be in a penitentiary.
+Ann was so attached to her husband that she could not be persuaded to leave him to live at Monticello.6 She died in February 1826, at the age of thirty-five, two weeks after the birth of her fourth child.
+Jefferson, who was present at Ann's death, "abandoned himself to every evidence of intense grief."7

-- 6. Martha Jefferson Randolph to Jefferson, Monticello, November 20, 1816, in Family Letters, 417.
+5. Martha Jefferson Randolph to Jefferson, November 20, 1816, in PTJ:RS, 10:536-38.
+Transcription available at Founders Online.
 Bankhead engaged in a street fight with his brother-in-law Thomas Jefferson Randolph in Charlottesville on February 1, 1819.